-Orex has received the first payment and will receive the second anniversary cash allocations from Agnico Eagle as it becomes due.
+Orex has received the first payment and second anniversary cash allocations from Agnico Eagle as it became due.
 The Company also retains the aforementioned 2% net smelter royalty on the Barsele Project.

 Ben Whiting, P.Geo., is the Qualified Person, as defined in National Instrument 43-101, and takes responsibility for the technical disclosure in this report with regards to the Barsele Property.